 As Frank, Rees had the audience giggling as he ricocheted between triumph and terror, interacting with his newly enlivened creatures.
 Like Monks, Rees has a physical disability, in his case restricting the use of his left arm.
 As in the first version of Frank Enstein, the difference between Frank’s arms is acknowledged in a moment that is deft and poignant, without being overly sentimental.

 Young’s Liz was full of delightful bravura, whether tossing her head wildly to the instructions of an “advanced at-home dance class” issuing from her old-school ghetto blaster or losing herself in a spine rippling solo, performed with an exuberance and abandonment beyond her years.

 As well as cast changes, there have been adjustments to both the narrative and choreography, making this version of Frank Enstein that little bit darker and kookier.
 The “vacuum cleaner scene” was, if anything, even funnier on second viewing, as various body parts fell victim to the power of suction.
 I don’t seem to recall a disco scene in last year’s version, but it shone golden this time.

-Once again, guest artist Andrew Searle and Co3 Australia’s Zachary Lopez and Talitha Maslin were sensational as the three monsters.
+Once again, guest artist Andrew Searle and Co3 Contemporary Dance’s Zachary Lopez and Talitha Maslin were sensational as the three monsters.
 Wonderfully funny in their interactions with one another and with Rees and Young, it was in their solos that we saw their incredible physicality as movers.
 Searle moved through his mass of spirals with his trademark grace.
 Lopez both amused and amazed as a series of crazed vibrations overtook his body.
 And Maslin appeared inhuman, her limbs contorting at seemingly impossible angles.